 Our picks: the best luxury SUVs

-The Aston Martin DBX has been spotted testing at Nurburgring – along with seemingly every other car on the road at the moment, regardless of segment.
+We've seen a blend of official 'spy' pictures and genuine pap shots.
+Our own photographers have spied the Aston Martin DBX testing at the Nurburgring – along with seemingly every other car on the road at the moment, regardless of segment.
 Anyway, in addition to pictures of the new SUV in action, our man with the long lens has also managed to snap some images of the new car’s interior.

 The DBX is a while away from production, so the cabin is by no means finished, but we can make out the rough design strokes of the new crossover’s interior.
 So far, it looks to be a mish-mash of previous-gen Mercedes A-class switchgear and infotainment combined with some weird-looking vents – so just like the new Vantage, then.